l0g1c-80m8/data-mining-assignments/homework-assignment-3/README.md

 There are two tasks in this homework.
 The goal is to get familiar with Locality Sensitive Hashing (LSH), and different types of collaborative-filtering recommendation systems.
 The dataset required for this assignment is a subset from the Yelp dataset used in the previous assignments.
+For task specifications look at the description file [here](Homework%203%20Description.pdf).

 ## Tasks